BerendPronk/minor/README.md

 ---

 ## May 23rd - Guido Bouman
-The interaction engineer of nerdy company Q42, Guido, gave us a visit to talk about the work that the company does for their clients.
+The interaction engineer of the nerdy company Q42, Guido, gave us a visit to talk about the work that the company does for their clients.
 Though they work for clients, Guido mentioned that the user of the final product is the most important factor they have in mind during development.

 Q42 consists of three locations, spread over the globe.
 The combined amount nerd at work on these locations, add up to 67.
 The company makes beautful websites, web- and native applications, and IoT-solutions with JavaScript, Swift, Scala and C# code.